JoseiPG1/JoseiPG1.github.io/_pages/about.md

 ## Current research projects

 **Generalization of Eddington and BI model of gravity**, I've notice that in the work of BI model of gravity they consider the most general linear combination of the combination of the metric tensor and the Maxwell tensor.
-In the work [Determinantal Born-Infeld Coupling of Gravity and Electromagnetism](https://arxiv.org/pdf/2112.09978.pdf), they considered three fundamental fields, the metric tensor $g_{\mu\nu}$, the Ricci tensor and the Maxwell tensor.
-My proposal is to formulate the most general action considering all possible linear combination of those fundamental fields.
+In the work [Determinantal Born-Infeld Coupling of Gravity and Electromagnetism](https://arxiv.org/pdf/2112.09978.pdf), they considered three fundamental fields, the metric tensor $g_{\mu\nu}$, the Ricci $\mathcal{R}_{\mu\nu}$ tensor and the Maxwell tensor \mathcal{F}_{\mu\nu}$.
+My proposal is to formulate the most general action considering all possible linear combination of those fundamental fields and studied the solution with spherical symmetry.

 **Purely affine Born-Infeld gravity**, I am currently studying a purely affine formulation of the Born-Infeld model of gravity, whose action is written as the sum of the Ricci tensor and the Maxwell tensor.

+**Scalar field effects coupled with nontrivial torsion fields in Polynomial Affine Gravity**, this project we explore the space of solution of coupling a scalar field in the Polynomial Affine Gravity model with nontrivial torsion fields.
+The introduction of a non-vanishing torsion field, induces an affine Klein-Gordon field equation which can not be obtained without a torsion field.
+The space of solution is studied for different types of potential terms.

 **Spherical and static solutions to Polynomial Affine Gravity**, in this project we explore the space of solutions to the alternative gravitational model Polynomial Affine Gravity in the torsion-free sector, whose fundamental field is the affine connection.
 We provide an ansatz for the symmetric part of the connection compatible with the desires symmetries.

-## Research projects completed
+## Research projects completed [2/2]

 **Cosmological solutions with torsion effects in Polynomial Affine Gravity**, in this project we solve the field equations of the Polynomial
 Affine Gravity with the torsion field turned on.
 The ansatz for the symmetric and anti-symmetric part of the affine connection, it is compatible with the symmetries of the cosmological principle.
 The field equation are solved exactly and we provide a physical interpretation of the solutions.